daniel-furman/daniel-furman.github.io/content/posts/datartathon.md

 <br>
 A data-driven story about ecological risks in California and across the American west.
 The Species Distribution Models forecast temperature rise (particularly for Giant sequoias) and worsening drought (particularly for Joshua trees).
-These bioclimate trends will potentially intensify wildfire and resource depletion across the west coast, a major problem for these and other species.
+These bioclimate trends will potentially intensify wildfire and resource depletion across the West coast, a major problem for flora and fauna alike.
-It's important to note that the modeling predictions contain several uncertainties and are to be taken as an educated guess and not rigidly.
+Lastly, it's important to note that the modeling predictions contain several uncertainties and are to be taken as an educated guess and not rigidly.

 Sources: NYT article, IPCC Report, Research